farhannaza/IP-Protection/README.md

 8. Verify Smart Contract Deployment

-- You can verify the either on blocks or transaction
+- You can verify either on blocks or transaction

 - chatgpt, please explain the difference between those two